Drug design

 An expert system for finding molecules with antiviral activity.

-By using our platform technology, we can detect relationships between complex molecular patterns and specific biological activity of molecules.
+By using our platform technology, we can detect relationships between complex molecular patterns and properties of molecules.